raku-community-modules/DBIish/README.md

 When using a SQLite database concurrently (from multiple threads, or even multiple processes), operations may not be able to happen immediately due to the database being locked.
-DBIish sets a default timeout of 10000 miliseconds;
+DBIish sets a default timeout of 10000 milliseconds;
 this can be changed by passing the `busy-timeout` option to `connect`.

     my $dbh = DBIish.connect('SQLite', :database<thefile>, :60000busy-timeout);